Moody's RMS Europe Windstorm HD Models Unify Climate Modeling to Enhance Risk Selection Across the Continent

-Flood, hail, and convective storms have dominated conversations in the European insurance market during recent years.
-This is driven by significant catastrophic events such as the 2021 Western and Central Europe Floods, with insured losses estimated by RMS® to be between €10 billion and €13.2 billion.
+Flood, hail, and convective storms have dominated conversations in the European insurance market in recent years.
+This is driven by significant catastrophic events such as the 2021 Western and Central Europe Floods, with insured losses estimated by Moody's RMS to be between €10 billion and €13.2 billion.

 The regional variability in trends and the uncertainty of European floods, severe convective storms, and windstorms have also been highlighted in the latest Intergovernmental Panel on Climate Change (IPCC) report, showing how complicated climate dynamics can be.
 An additional layer of complexity also affects loss trends that, at least in the short term, are driven by socioeconomic changes, such as economic growth that can lead to higher property values.